 Underwater springs can be found anywhere, even in the desert.

-In a floods and other natural disasters, quicksand can form near broken water lines that function in the same way as natural springs to disrupt the soil.
+In floods and other natural disasters, quicksand can form near broken water lines that function in the same way as natural springs to disrupt the soil.

 Pretty interesting underwater video of quicksand bubbling up through freshwater springs.